 This is not one of those utopian "dirt is better than pavement" posts; but when looking to your four-legged friend's paws, there's no doubt that dirt is better than road.
 Be aware of your dog's running surface, especially in the summer heat, because blacktop can easily burn the pads on their paws.
 The best rule of "paw" is that if the asphalt is hot to your bare feet, it will be hot to your dog's paws.
 On warm summer days, it is best to avoid road and look for grass or dirt paths.

 Overheating is a real risk to your four-legged friend.
 Dogs don't sweat like humans do, instead they release heat through panting and their paws.
 Make sure to bring plenty of water to keep your pet cool.
 If your dog starts panting more than normal, find a way to cool them down quickly to avoid heat stroke.
 Some breeds adapt to heat better than others, but it is important to pay close attention to your running partner as the summer heat kicks in.

 Our dogs are our favorite running partners.
 They don't complain, they are never late, and rarely oversleep and miss a run (actually, they are typically up first, licking our face, asking when we get to hit the trail).
-To show appreciation for their unfettered support, we like to spoil them with Animo dog treats.
-Order your four-legged friend some today!
+To show appreciation for their unfettered support, we like to spoil them with Animo'.
+Order your four-legged friend and you to share!